sergueik/springboot_study/basic-prom2json/README.md

 ### NOTE

-docker build times ican be very long, if the build process is not correctly defined.
+docker build times can be very long, if the build process is not correctly defined.
 The [image](https://hub.docker.com/r/prom/prom2json) on docker hub is tiny: 6 Mb compressed.
 The purpose of this repository is to build and test customized exporters